KartikayKaul/Matrix/README.md

 Be careful when dealing with `std::complex` matrices.
 Although I have tested the library with complex matrices and it works fine in many operations but in some operations there may arise some issues.
 You can report them in [issues section](https://github.com/DrakenWan/Matrix/issues).
 Moreover, I am actively taking into consideration adding safety measures to handle such cases and accomodate operations for complex numerical operations with the matrices.

+## Documentation & Usage\
+ You can go to [Matrix wiki](https://github.com/DrakenWan/Matrix/wiki) to read documentation and usage example for example usage and reference.

 ## Parallelization and Optimization